 Children’s curiosity and inquisitiveness will lead to a deep interest in exploring and communicating with others.
 Their desire to communicate will support them in establishing positive relationships and in making valuable contributions through this communication.

 The spoken word is a child's first opportunity to share their capability with others.
 As such we aim to model and develop ambitious and interesting vocabulary on which children can base their communication.
 We have high standards for listening, which we take time to develop insuring children get as much as they can from any situation.
 Speaking and listening is core to our curriculum and embeds all learning through discussion; talk partners play an integral role in learning within our school as does Talk for Writing.

 Children will learn to speak clearly and accurately, allowing them to interact and communicate for a wide range of purposes.
 They will be confident and respectful in sharing their opinions and listening to the opinions of others.
 Their positive approach to oracy will help them to speak with concision and precision.

 Reading is a fundamental skill and we encourage parents to join in the excitement of their children learning to read.
 We encourage children to read a wide variety of genres and to fully immerse themselves into stories and characters.
 As well as reading themselves, the children are also given plenty of opportunities to listen to high quality texts, authors and poets to help build on their vocabulary and love of reading.
 This not only takes place throughout the day but also is timetabled daily for 15 discrete minutes.
-We use a variety of reading scheme that will best develop the skills and interests of our children.
 Every class has its own book corner with a variety of books suited to a particular age group.
 The children also have access to KS1 and KS2 library.

 The reading culture will ensure that all children develop a life-long love of reading, whether it be for information, pleasure or other purposes.
 Children will be encouraged to respectfully express their opinions about a variety of texts through careful evaluation considering the context, purpose and audience.